Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-with an $n \times 1$ response vector $\bm{Y}$, an $n \times p$ design matrix $X$ of $p$ covariates, $\bm{\beta}$ as the $p \times 1$ vector of unknown regression coefficients, and $\bm{\epsilon}$ as the $n$-dimensional vector of independent and identically distributed hyperbolic errors.
-More precisely, the error distribution has the form
+with an $n \times 1$ response vector $\bm{Y}$, an $n \times p$ design matrix $X$ of $p$ covariates, $\bm{\beta}$ as the $p \times 1$ vector of regression coefficients, and $\bm{\epsilon}$ as the $n$-dimensional vector of independent and identically distributed errors.
+Including an intercept term in \eqref{eq:regmodel} is redundant, since the covariates and the response variables are centered and scaled about their respective means and standard deviations.
+We assume that all the errors follow either a hyperbolic or a Student-$t$ distribution as follows:

+where $\mathrm{Hyperbolic}(\eta, \rho^2)$ signifies a Hyperbolic distribution with shape and scale parameters $\eta$ and $\rho^2$, respectively, $\mathrm{t}(\eta, \rho^2)$ refers to a Student-$t$ distribution with location parameter zero, degrees of freedom parameter $\eta$ and scale parameter $\rho^2$, and the parameter $\alpha \in \{0, 1\}$ denotes an indicator variable for choosing the error distribution between hyperbolic and Student-$t$.
+Equation \eqref{eq:htem_errdist} implies that conditional on $\alpha = 0$ and $\alpha = 1$, all the errors are generated from the hyperbolic and the Student-$t$ densities, respectively, that is,